 - While and End While

-If you declare a variable within a block, you can use that variable only within that block.
+If you declare a variable in a block, you can use that variable only in that block.

 Choice of scope